email2ify/drf-frieds/README.md

 **Comments**

 This aspect covers all API endpoint creation and database connections relating to the CRUD functionality of user comments in relation to posts.
-* The Comment model contains the following fields: owner, task, created_on, updated_on and comment_body
+* The Comment model contains the following fields: owner, post, created_on, updated_on and comment_body
-* ForeignKey relation between the ownner and User id field
+* ForeignKey relation between the owner and User id field
-* ForeignKey relation between the task and Task id field
+* ForeignKey relation between the Post and Post id field

 **Profiles**